-Focusing on the role of managers within an organization, this course emphasizes the role of computer-based information systems to support an organization's objectives and strategic plans.
-The course includes core concepts and hands-on application projects to illustrate the strategic role of information systems in an organization.
+Focusing on the role of managers within an organization, this course emphasizes the importance of information systems to support an organization's objectives and strategic plans.
+The course includes core concepts and hands on application projects with several using MS software (Excel and Word), business apps, YouTube as a vehicle for business, and artificial intelligence to illustrate the strategic role of information systems in an organization.
+Credits 3